Menu

 USB card reader

 If your computer doesn’t have a built-in SD memory card reader, getting one is essential, as you won’t be able to transfer your files without it.
 Most USB card readers have multiple ports, so buying one has the added benefit of expanding your computer’s connectivity options.
+Some SD card brands say you can get the best performance from their cards only with their own dedicated card readers.

 Smartphone memory card adapter